Timbermill Wind Project Profile

 Project Timeline

-Timbermill Wind has received all necessary permits from local, state, and federal jurisdictions and is moving forward with construction.
-Construction work began in May 2023, with turbine deliveries expected in 2024 and full commercial operation commencing in 2024-2025.
+Timbermill Wind received all necessary permits from local, state, and federal jurisdictions to move forward with construction.
+Construction work began in May 2023, with turbine deliveries in mid-2024 and full commercial operation commencing in December 2024.
+For more information on the state permitting process, visit the website for the North Carolina Department of Environmental Quality's Onshore Wind Program by clicking here.